Julian Uccello

 Julian Paolo Uccello (born October 30, 1986) is a Canadian soccer player.

 Career

 Youth

-From the age of 5 to 15, Julian had played with youth clubs in Ontario, including Richmond Hill Soccer Club, Thornhill Soccer Club, Kleinburg Nobleton Soccer Club and Woodbridge Soccer Club, before moving overseas.
+From the age of 5 to 15, Julian had played with youth clubs in Ontario, including Richmond Hill SC, Thornhill SC, Kleinburg Nobleton SC and Woodbridge Strikers, before moving overseas.
 Julian secured a trial with Manchester United for six months, playing a league game with the U-17 team, scoring a goal in his only game for the club.
 Julian then went on to trial with the Bolton Wanderers of the Premier League a year later.
-Following these trials in England, Uccello found a home to continue his footballing development in Italy, first being brought over by Lazio, but in the end signing on with A.C.
-Milan.
+Following these trials in England, Uccello found a home to continue his footballing development in Italy, first being brought over by Lazio, Ultimately, signing with A.C.
+Milan marked a historic milestone, as he became the first Canadian to join one of the most prestigious football clubs in the sport’s history.